DDPSE/DDPSE.github.io/index.md

 {% capture text %}

-Beyond our lab, our tools have been used by others to tackle pressing engineering challenges, reinforcing our commitment to creating scalable, impactful, and sustainable solutions for the future.
+Our hybrid process-informed machine learning approaches have contributed to advancements in carbon capture system design, resilient power grid operations, plastics recycling technologies, and bioprocess optimization.
+We also have a strong interest in developing tools that can be used by us and others to tackle pressing engineering challenges, reinforcing our commitment to creating scalable, impactful, and sustainable solutions for the future.

 {%
   include button.html